djacu/dose-code-test/README.md

 ## Tasks

-- Please clone this repo from github into a glitch project.
+- Please clone this repo from github into a glitch project and share the URL with us.

+- Please move doses.csv into a folder called `data` and correct the code to point to it.

+- Please write a message to the console with the value of any variable.
+Check that you can view your message with the live site open in a new browser window.

 - Please add Dose 3 to the bar chart: Add 100,000 doses for Dose 3.
 Please color it a darker shade of blue.

-- Please add an explanatory note for the third dose to the chart.

 - Implement the `add_bar_labels` function.
 The function should take the labels from the data and place them in the SVG similar to the counts beneath the bars.

+- Please add an explanatory note to the HTML for the third dose to the chart.

 - Please change some aspect of the styling in CSS.

-- Please write a message to the console with the value of any variable.
-Check that you can view your message with the live site open in a new browser window.

-- Please move doses.csv into a folder called `data` and correct the code to point to it.